Parents fed up with nearby development's septic leak on B.C. school field | CBC News

-'How can this still be going on?': Parents fed up with septic leak on school field
+'How can this still be going on?'
+Parents fed up with development's septic leak on school field

 Anmore mayor says leak could be treated on site instead of solved by complicated sewer hookup

-A months-long septic leak on a school field in a suburb of Metro Vancouver has some parents calling on officials to cooperate so the issue can get resolved.
+A months-long septic leak on a school field in a Metro Vancouver suburb has parents calling on officials to cooperate so the issue can get resolved.

 "It is shocking," said Diane MacSporran, chair of the Parent Advisory Council at Eagle Mountain Middle School, which is in the Village of Anmore, at the edge of the border with Port Moody.